CDFinch/TritonHacks2022/README.md

 The resolution size of the UI interface is 1520 X 720 pixels.

-Many different Java Libraries weee used, including Random, Color, ArrayList, Timer, Graphic, Graphic 2D, ActionEvent, KeyEvent, and many more.
+Many different Java Libraries were used, including Random, Color, ArrayList, Timer, Graphic, Graphic 2D, ActionEvent, KeyEvent, and many more.

 ## Authors and Contributors